 Caring for pets during the festivities

 For some, the holidays mean a time to have family and friends over.
 However, for cats, this can cause a lot of unwanted stress.
-If you’re cat sitting during the festive season, make sure you are completely honest and transparent with the owners about how you intend to celebrate.
-Always ask beforehand if you would like to have additional people over, and be mindful that some pet parents will not want this, particularly if they’re a cat carer to a nervous or anxious kitty.
+If you’re cat sitting during the festive season, make sure you're completely honest with the owners about how you intend to celebrate.
+Always ask beforehand if you would like to have additional people over, and be mindful that some pet parents won't want this, particularly if they’re a cat carer to a nervous or anxious kitty.

 Protecting cats from their nemesis: The Christmas tree and other holiday decorations

 For homes with lights or other festive decorations, keep any dangling displays tucked away and out of sight to prevent your kitty companion from pulling anything off the walls.
-Similarly, any decorations on countertops or shelves should be stuck or weighted down if you would like them to stay put.
-Cats are curious as fluff, so any new ornaments will need to be inspected and sniffed immediately.
+Similarly, any decorations on countertops or shelves should be stuck or weighted down if you'd like them to stay put.
+Cats are curious, so any new ornaments will need to be inspected and sniffed immediately!

 Your new furry friend will probably tell you they expect a seat at the dining table and a full plate with all the trimmings.
 We advise talking to their parents beforehand to ask what they can and can’t eat.
 Although some cats are fine with cooked meats, a rule of thumb should be don’t feed them any human food even if they try to purr-suade you otherwise.